darsa-group/darsa-group.github.io/content/post/2022-novo-phd/index.md

 ---
-title: PhD Position in Automatic Remote Pest Monitoring
+title: PhD Position in "Developing Hierarchical Deep Learning to Improve Automatic Classification of Pests and Biodiversity Monitoring in Agroecosystems"

 # Summary for listings and search engines
-summary: We are looking for a talented student to start a PhD on automatic remote pest monitoring at the University of Aarhus.
+summary: We are looking for a talented PhD student to work on this exciting project at Aarhus University.

 # Link this post with a project
 projects: []